Innovations In Housewares: Recap Of IHHS 2019

 Wired + Well Expo

-In the Expo Hall, hundreds of companies – large and small – presented their newest products within the electronics and home healthcare space.
-This included everything from the classics like the KitchenAid Stand Mixer all the way to never-before-seen products like Gourmia’s new pressure cooker, which includes a built-in refrigeration system to keep your food chilled until you are ready to cook.
+In the Expo Hall, hundreds of companies—both large and small—presented their newest products within the electronics and home healthcare space.
+This included everything from classics like the KitchenAid Stand Mixer all the way to never-before-seen products like Gourmet’s new pressure cooker, which includes a built-in refrigeration system to keep your food chilled until you’re ready to cook.

 Smart Home Pavilion

-Walking back through to the Smart Home Pavilion, which housed smart home innovations, we noticed some super innovative products and solutions like: a smart kitchen scale from Pepper that uses voice control to guide users through the cooking process; the team at Plott was utilizing augmented reality (AR) to assist in home improvement projects, and our favorite was the team at BEERMKR with an all-in-one craft beer brewing machine that makes more than a gallon of craft beer in just a week’s time while allowing you to monitor your beer’s progress via a phone app.
+Walking back to the Smart Home Pavilion, which housed smart home innovations, we noticed super innovative products and solutions: a smart kitchen scale from Pepper that uses voice control to guide users through the cooking process; the team at Plott was using augmented reality (AR) to assist in-home improvement projects; and our favorite from BEERMKR, an all-in-one craft beer brewing machine with a monitoring app that makes more than a gallon of craft beer in just a week’s time.
 Very cool stuff!

-Overall we noticed a few common themes of the event.
-The first theme is that most companies are starting to see a shift from traditional products to products + digital services and are focused on disrupting the norm and on the value of innovation.
-The other common theme we noticed for brands big and small, is the need for a clear, documented and communicated roadmap for their products.
+Overall, we noticed a few common themes in this event.
+The first?
+Most companies are starting to shift from traditional products to products + digital services.
+Companies are focused on disrupting the norm and on the value of innovation.
+The other common theme we noted, for brands big and small, is the need for a clear, documented roadmap for their products.
 Without this roadmap, stakeholders run the risk of haphazardly developing solutions that, in most cases, provide little value for the end customer.
 A great roadmap will map out timing, features, benefits as well as costs associated with developing a truly innovative experience for the end user.
-If you would like some support by having us review your roadmap to validate and/or make suggestions, contact us at firstname.lastname@example.org.